mcgheej/tfx-accruals/README.md

 ## Technologies

 The application was developed using the Angular framework, together with Angular Material for UI components and Tailwind CSS for styling.
-Backend services are provided by Firebase, utilising Firebase Authentication for email/password based authentication services and Firestore for database services.
+Firebase provides the backend services, utilising Firebase Authentication for Eemail/Password based authentication service and Firestore for database service.

 The application uses standalone components throughout.